- Fantastic Team

 - LPG combi boiler – A good solution for homes without a gas supply as LPG is a clean-burning fossil fuel that produces less harmful emissions.
 Its efficiency is equal to the gas-powered boilers but you need an oil tank.

-Regular boilers (also known as traditional or conventional) – They are ideal for homes with an already working traditional heating system and a hot water cylinder.
+They are ideal for homes with an already working traditional heating system and a hot water cylinder.
 These boilers also need to be connected to cold water tanks in the loft area to supply the hot water cylinder with water.

 A regular boiler is a good choice to replace your old unit with if you already have an older radiator system.
 The reason for this is that system and combi boilers deliver water in higher pressure and this may cause problems.